danpaulgo/HTML_Project_1/README.md

 Description:

-This is an example site for Front=end Web Development
+This is an example site for Front-end Web Development

 ---